Cargill Foundation

 - Supports nonprofits providing nutritious food to low-income children ages 2-12

-- Funds nutrition education programs
+- Funds nutrition education programmes

 - Supports community-garden initiatives